TrentBrick/RewardConditionedUDRL/README.md

 ## Acknowledgements:

 Thanks to the open source implementation of Upside Down Reinforcement Learning: <https://github.com/jscriptcoder/Upside-Down-Reinforcement-Learning> which provided an initial test base.
-Also to [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) and [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) for initial research and results (I just wish both of these papers shared their code...).
+Also to [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) and [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) for initial research and results (I just wish both of these papers shared their code and all implementation details upon publication and made this repository unnecessary).

 ## Authors: